bitagoras/xtype/README.md

 Overview
 --------

 Xeno is a general-purpose description language for binary data.
 It is supposed to be the binary equivalent to text formats like [XML](https://www.w3.org/XML/) and [JSON](http://www.json.org/) without their limitations of efficiency.
-Xeno can be used to replace XML based formats, represent Python data structures and store scientific data sets.
+Xeno can be used to replace XML based formats, represent Python data structures or store scientific data.

 The name Xeno derives from the ancient Greek word ξένος (_alien_), which well describes the property of a non-human-readable binary language.